ajz34/showcase-rust-blas-threads/readme.md

 - Inner: control thread inside rayon parallel region;
 - Effective: can we control the number of threads within the threshold by global number of rayon threads?
 - Threads Changed: for inner case, do that changes the number of threads visible from outside of rayon parallel region?
+- LAPACK Same: does typical LAPACK function (like `dsyevd`) threads controlled as that of BLAS?

 | BLAS | Threading | Controller | Effective | Threads Changed | LAPACK Same |
 |--|--|--|--|--|--|